 If you’re planning to live on Salt Spring year-round, one of the most important things to consider when buying a property is SUNLIGHT.
-Do the neighbor’s trees or a mountain block the sun during the winter months?
+Does the neighbour’s trees or a mountain block the sun during the winter months?
 According to Salt Spring real estate mythology, “If they buy in August, they will list in November and sell in December.”
-Unfortunately, this myth is sad, but true.
+Unfortunately, this myth is sad but true.
 The long dark nights of November can make a newcomer mad, so don’t fall into this trap.

 Between May and July, when the sun is higher than 60 degrees on the horizon, almost all Salt Spring homes are sunny.
 But, in December, when the sun is not over 20 degrees, it might be a different story.
 I’m always amazed at homes that are built on the south lot line of a property.
 Homes should be built on the north end of the lot, leaving the trees on the south end of the lot under the control of the homeowner.
 This seems so logical, but unfortunately, many homes were not built with this basic logic in mind.
 Salt Spring is blessed and/or cursed with trees.
 Trees located to the north of a house can provide a nice windbreak and make a home feel warm and cozy.
 However, if trees are south of the house, the home can resemble a dark cave with sunlight for just a few months of the year.
 If those same trees are on the neighbor’s property, there is little you can do to increase the sunlight in the home.

 Part of the problem on Salt Spring is homes are generally built to take advantage of the views, not the sun.
-But, armed with this Sun Chart (or smart phone app) and a compass, you can find out if any home will have year-round sun.
+But, armed with this Sun Chart (or phone app) and a compass, you can find out if any home will have year-round sun.
 Simply figure out where south is and hold up the Sun Chart.
-If the trees, mountain, hill, buildings, etc. are below the 20 degree mark, the home will get year-round sun.
+If the trees, mountains, hills, buildings, etc. are below the 20-degree mark, the home will get year-round sun.

 Download Sun Path Chart pdf here.
 Sun path chart pdf